 In our testing, all the analog USB modems mentioned above except the Zoom 3095 USB Mini External Modem continue to work with OS X 10.11 El Capitan.
 Our systems running OS X 10.11 El Capitan do not recognize the Zoom modem and, as such, Dialectic cannot access them for dialing or incoming call monitoring.
 That said, users have reported success using the Zoom modem on their OS X 10.11 El Capitan systems.
 We urge you to test Dialectic with your modem before purchasing a license.

 Dialectic Contextual Menu

-With the introduction of Mac OS X 10.6 (Snow Leopard), Apple changed the way Services & Contextual Menu Plug-Ins work.
-Accordingly, Dialectic now includes a separate Service workflow which will be installed in your Services folder if either (or both) the Dialectic Services or Dialectic Contextual Menu Plug-In are enabled.
-This Dialectic Service workflow will automatically add a contextual menu item named “Dial Selection with Dialectic” when you select text and Control-click (or right-click) on it.
+With the introduction of OS X 10.6 (Snow Leopard), Apple changed the way Services & Contextual Menu Plug-Ins work.
+Accordingly, Dialectic now simply uses the Services menu instead of the separate Contextual Menu Plug-In or Service workflow included in earlier releases.
+From the Services menu, in just about any application, select a phone number then choose the “Dial Selection with Dialectic” when you Control-click (or right-click) on it.
 Selecting this menu item will, of course, send the selected text to Dialectic to dial.
-If you have a large number of text-related Services, this menu item may be included in a Services submenu of the contextual menu.
+If you have a large number of text-related Services, this menu item may be included in a Services submenu at the bottom of the contextual menu.

-For enhanced contextual selection dialing, we offer many application-specific extensions and plug-ins (e.g., Safari, Firefox, Address Book, etc.).
+For enhanced contextual selection dialing, we offer many application-specific extensions and plug-ins (e.g., Safari, Firefox, Contacts (Address Book), etc.).
 In addition, there are scripts and other resources for dialing directly from additional third-party applications (e..g, Microsoft Entourage, Outlook, FileMaker Pro, etc.) available for free from the Dialectic resources page: